hunchongtan/agri-tech-EDA-and-ML-pipeline/README.md

 | Nutrient K Sensor (ppm)        | Numerical   | Median Imputation                         | Standard Scaling                          |
 | Water Level Sensor (mm)        | Numerical   | Mean Imputation                           | Standard Scaling                          |
 | pH Sensor                      | Numerical   | -                                         | Standard Scaling                          |

+*Sidenote: Without scaling, classification models were giving scores of 1.000.
+This is a sign of overfitting and potential data leakage.
+As such, standard scaling was implemented on numerical features.

 ## g.
 Explanation of your choice of models for each machine learning task.
 The following models were selected for their effectiveness in each task: